 2. Product and portfolio m² (PPM)

 This area is focused on managing reserve distribution, chasing development, strategy for new product development projects that are in process.
-It is a tool which supports management in chasing development on new products and making trade-off decisions when assigning rare resources.
+It is a tool that supports management in chasing development on new products and making trade-off decisions when assigning rare resources.

 3. Product design (CAx)